 Manila to move air force, navy near disputed sea

-MANILA (AP) - The Philippines plans to relocate major air force and navy camps to a former US naval base north of Manila to gain faster access to waters being contested by China in the South China Sea, according to the country's defense chief and a confidential government report.
+MANILA, Philippines (AP) - The Philippines plans to relocate major air force and navy camps to a former US naval base northwest of Manila to gain faster access to waters being contested by China in the South China Sea, according to the country's defence chief and a confidential government report.